-The purposes for which this Society is organized are:
+The purposes for which this Society is organized includes:

 Section 2: Elections

-- Board: The names of the six (6) candidates selected from the membership by the nomination committee for the Board of Directors shall be announced to the Society at the September meeting each year.
-Nominations may also be made from the floor before the names are voted on.
-The nominees shall be voted on at the October meeting, and the six (6) elected will serve two (2) years beginning the following January 1st.
-If there are more than six (6) nominees, voting will be by ballot, with the six (6) nominees receiving the most votes declared elected.
+- Board: The names of the six nominees selected from the membership by the Nominating Committee for the Board of Directors shall be announced to the Society at the September meeting.
+Before voting on the nominees at the October meeting, the Nominating Committee Chair will accept nominations from the floor.
+If there are more than six nominees, voting will be by ballot, with the six nominees receiving the most votes declared elected.
+The six elected will serve two years beginning the following January.

 Section 3: Voting